RandyGaul/cute_framework/doc/protocol.md

 ## Decrypting Packets

-When decrypting packets the following steps must occur, in order, before a packet can be considered valid for further processing.
+When decrypting packets the following steps must occur, in order, before a packet can be considered valid for further processing (NOTE - further processing includes updating any replay buffer implementation you might have).

 1. If an incoming packet is less than 65 bytes, ignore the packet.
 2. If the `packet type` byte is greater than 7, ignore the packet.